 Our operations are subject to foreign, federal, state and local laws and regulations regarding the management, use, storage, disposal, emission, release and remediation of, and exposure to, hazardous and nonhazardous substances, materials or wastes.
 Under certain environmental laws, we could be held liable for the remediation of hazardous substance contamination at current or former facilities or at third-party waste disposal sites, and we also could be subject to personal injury or property damage claims related to such contamination.
-Although we believe that we are in substantial compliance with all applicable environmental laws, we cannot guarantee that costs of compliance with existing or future environmental laws will not have a material adverse effect on our financial condition and results of operations.
-See "Business--Environmental
+We cannot guarantee that costs of compliance with existing or future environmental laws will not have a material adverse effect on our financial condition and results of operations.
+See "Business--Environmental Matters".